louisbrent1992/flutter-recipe-app/APP_FEATURES.md

 - **Daily Recipe Inspiration**: Receive handpicked recipes daily
 - **Refresh & Randomize**: Refresh search results or randomize for new discoveries

+### Community Screen (Planned)
+- **User-Generated Content Feed**: Browse recipes imported/created by other users
+- **Creator Attribution**:
+  - Display username/avatar of recipe creator
+  - Link to creator's profile or other recipes
+- **Social Engagement**:
+  - See what the community is cooking
+  - Discover trending imports from TikTok, Instagram, YouTube
+  - Popular user-generated recipes
+- **Community Filters**:
+  - Sort by recent, trending, most saved
+  - Filter by import source (TikTok, Instagram, YouTube, etc.)
+  - Filter by cuisine type or dietary tags
+- **Engagement Metrics**:
+  - Number of saves
+  - Creation date
+  - Optional: Comments and ratings
+- **Privacy Controls**:
+  - Users can choose to share their imports publicly or keep private
+  - Opt-in community participation

 ---

 ## 📚 Recipe Management & Organization